Mailgun logo

 Which is more popular, Mailgun or Mailjet?

-On the Knock platform, Mailgun handled 100M–500M messages from January 1st to March 31st compared to <1M for Mailjet.
-Mailgun volume has remained stable, while Mailjet is seeing declining volume.
+On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to <1M for Mailjet.
+Mailgun is currently trending upward in adoption, while Mailjet volume has remained stable.

 Can I use both Mailgun and Mailjet together?